-- · additional consideration based on EBIT of the business unit (as defined in the purchase agreement); - the set aside of a percentage of EBIT of the business unit for each fiscal year to be used as incentive compensation to employees of and consultants to the business; and - conditional contractual protection against a decline in the value of the shares of our common stock issued as purchase price below the issuance price of \$27.61.
+- additional consideration based on EBIT of the business unit (as defined in the purchase agreement); - the set aside of a percentage of EBIT of the business unit for each fiscal year to be used as incentive compensation to employees of and consultants to the business; and - conditional contractual protection against a decline in the value of the shares of our common stock issued as purchase price below the issuance price of \$27.61.

 The selling stockholders, or sellers, of the Compass business have entered into employment or consulting agreements with us pursuant to which they have agreed to provide services for an eight year period and covenants not to compete with us or to solicit our employees for an additional two years.
 Certain sellers have been awarded stock options to purchase shares of our common stock.
 We also entered into restricted stock agreements with the sellers which provide for the escrow of all shares paid to them as acquisition purchase price.
 The shares of common stock placed in escrow will be available for purchase price adjustments and to secure indemnity obligations.
-In addition, the sellers have agreed not to sell, transfer, assign, pledge or otherwise dispose of the shares of common stock after the closing.
-Shares of common stock will be released from escrow and the contractual restrictions on transfer will lapse in increments over a five year period from the closing date of the acquisition, except that the restrictions will lapse immediately upon death or disability and certain other events related to employment or consulting status.
-In the event a seller is terminated by us for "cause" or resigns without "good reason" or "breach of contract" (as each term is defined in the employment or consulting agreement) any restrictions on the shares of our common stock then held in escrow would be extended for an additional five year period from the date of termination or resignation.
+In addition, the sellers have agreed not to sell, transfer, assign, pledge or otherwise dispose of the shares of common stock after the closing date of the acquisition, except that the restrictions will lapse immediately upon death or disability and certain other events related to employment or consulting agreement) any restrictions on the shares of our common stock then held in escrow would be extended for an additional five year period from the date of termination or resignation.
 Certain of the sellers also received loans from us aggregating \$8.0 million.
 As of the closing date, such sellers executed and delivered promissory notes in our favor.
 The loans accrue interest payable quarterly.
 Outstanding principal is repayable on the tenth anniversary of the closing date, unless the seller's repayment obligation has been accelerated due to events specified in the agreement.